zordicom/mujoco_ros2_control/mujoco_ros2_control/docs/ACTUATOR_TYPES.md

 # Actuator Types and MuJoCo Simulation

-This guide explains the three common actuator types in robotics and how `mujoco_ros2_control` simulates each one.
+This guide explains the four common actuator types in robotics and how `mujoco_ros2_control` simulates each one.

 ## Overview